 Interesting facts about tip preparation

-To avoid slipping on the parquet floor, it can be helpful to use the Greek pitch on the soles and toes of the pointe shoe.
+To avoid slipping on the parquet floor, it can be helpful to use rosin on the soles and tips of pointe shoes.
+Rosin can also be used on the inside back of the shoe to prevent it from slipping off.

-As a company, we have been collaborating for several years now with the community created by Antonio Fini convinced as he was that “dance is not only an art form but also a tool for connecting souls, cultures and visions.”
+Irene Correnti Danza is pleased to present the Fini Dance Magazine, a magazine created by the director of the Fini Dance Festival Italy-New York.
+As a company, we have been collaborating for several years with the community created by Antonio Fini, sharing his belief that “dance is not just an art form but also a tool to connect souls, cultures, and visions”.

 To download the full version click on the image below: